-Nicholas Johnson is a Clinical Trials Statistician at Imperial Clinical Trials Unit (ICTU), School of Public Health.
+Nicholas Johnson is a Clinical Trials Statistician at Imperial Clinical Trials Unit (ICTU), School of Public Health with over 6 years experience in clinical trials.

 Nicholas completed his BSc in Statistics and Computing from the Open University in 2011 and subsequently obtained an MSc (Merit) in Statistics from the University of Kent in 2013.